 Solution #4: Edit Registry Permissions

-Close all the windows, reboot your device, open the Device Manager to check whether you’re still facing the issue.
+Close all the windows, reboot your device and open the Device Manager to check whether you’re still facing the issue.

 Also Read: Windows 10 Error Code 45 In Device Manager

-Here were a few useful solutions that will allow you to resolve the “Device Manager blank” issue on Windows 10.
-You can use any of these above-mentioned workarounds to make the Device Manager functional again.
+These were a few useful solutions that will allow you to resolve the “Device Manager blank” issue on Windows 11/10 PC.
+Making necessary alterations in the Registry Editor can certainly help you make the Device Manager functional again.